 Crowds Are Smaller in the Shoulder Season

 Want to sail with fewer crowds and ships?
 Look to set sail in the early part of the season (May) or the later part of the season (late August-September).
 With school back in session, fewer families can take a week off to sail to Alaska.
-Meanwhile many ships either aren’t sailing yet or have moved on for the season.
+Meanwhile some ships either aren’t sailing yet or have moved on for the season.
+That can mean fewer people in ports of call.

 Different Cruise Lines Appeal to Different Passengers

-While the cruise lines all sail similar routes and see similar things, but there is a difference between the cruise lines and what they offer passengers.
+While the cruise lines often sail similar routes and see similar things, there is a difference between the cruise lines and what they offer passengers.
 Some passengers are simply looking for the cheapest fare while others want to highest-level of luxury.
 Still others want to sail the biggest and newest ships.
-There’s no doubt that different ships will have different experiences, so do your research before booking.
-Be sure to read our article on the best cruise lines to sail to Alaska.
+There’s no doubt that different ships will have different experiences, so do your research before booking to find the line that best fits your style.

 Expect to Spend More on an Alaskan Cruise